laidlaw42/gis-datasets/README.md

 ## GIS Resource List
-A collection of links to GIS and remote sensing datasets, manuals, and tutorials.
+A collection of links to GIS (Geographic Information Systems) and remote sensing datasets, interactive maps, manuals, tutorials, and programming information.
 Primarily curated towards Australian sources with an emphasis on geological data at present.

 ---
 * [Australia](Australia)
     * [Commonwealth Scientific and Industrial Research Organisation (CSIRO)](#commonwealth-scientific-and-industrial-research-organisation-csiro)
     * [Geoscience Australia (GA)](#geoscience-australia-ga)